Back to Top

 An important duty of the mayor, in my opinion, is not just to speak but also to listen.
 Reading the comments on Facebook posts isn't enough - and in fact gives a skewed perspective of what the majority of citizens really think.
 It's time to get back to old-fashioned one-to-one communication.

 That means returning phone calls.
 It means replying to emails.
 It means meeting with constituents in their homes or at the coffee shop - and that includes those residents who aren't your favorite people.
-It means not just attending official city events but going to neighborhood meetups.
+It means not just attending official city events but going to neighborhood meetups - and not just waiting to be invited but seeking them out.

 I never want citizens to say of me that "she ignores my emails" or "she doesn't reply to my text messages."
 With a city of almost 70,000, I might not get back to you immediately every time, and I might not be able to give you what you want, but my goal is to always listen.